-You read that right: there was indeed a smoking cabin on the Hindenburg, the largest flying object ever built and filled with 6 million cubic meters of highly flammable hydrogen.
-And in fact it caught fire in an accident on May 6, 1937 that destroyed it in just 30 seconds, killing 35 passengers.
+You read that right: There was indeed a smoking cabin on the Hindenburg, the largest flying object ever built and filled with 6 million cubic meters of highly flammable hydrogen.
+And in fact it caught fire in an accident on May 6, 1937 which destroyed it in just 30 seconds causing the death of 35 passengers.

 It was a highly pressurized closet (to avoid hydrogen infiltrations) and separated from the other rooms thanks to a double door.